2011 Portuguese presidential election

-The 2011 Portuguese presidential election was held on 23 January 2011.
-This election resulted in the re-election of Aníbal Cavaco Silva to a second term as President of Portugal.
-Turnout in this election was very low, where only 46.52% of the electorate cast their ballots.
+Presidential elections were held in Portugal on 23 January 2011.
+The elections resulted in the re-election of Aníbal Cavaco Silva to a second term as President of Portugal.
+Turnout in this election was very low, where only 46.52 percent of the electorate cast their ballots.
 Cavaco Silva won by a landslide winning all 18 districts, both Autonomous regions of Azores and Madeira and 292 municipalities of a total of 308.